Owl Spirit Animal

 What are your unique powers?

 You may have better listening skills than others, you may be more empathetic, or you may have a knack for quantitative analysis.
 The key is to understand your natural abilities and to use them.
 They are your gifts to the world.
-If you’re not sure what your aptitudes are or how they might be used in a professional sense, check out the Johnson O’Connor Research Foundation, a nonprofit where you can go for professional, in depth aptitude testing.
+If you’re not sure what your aptitudes are or how they might be used in a professional sense, check out the Johnson O’Connor Research Foundation, a nonprofit where you can go to get professional, in depth aptitude testing.

-Owls hunt independently, but they will roost with other owls not only to mate, but to stay warm and learn about good hunting grounds.
+Owls hunt independently, but they will roost with other owls not only to mate but to stay warm and learn about good hunting grounds.
 If the owl spirit animal resonates with you, you are probably a person who enjoys your independence and working on your own.
-You may even live alone.
-But you still enjoy the comfort and stimulation of being with others from time to time.
+You may even live alone, but you still enjoy the comfort and stimulation of being with others from time to time.

 Withstanding the Mob

 Because owls are such successful birds of prey, other birds feel threatened by them.
 Thus, other birds, even of different species, will group up and attack an owl, which wildlife biologists refer to as mobbing.

 Often the owl will not react to the harassment, and owls are rarely hurt in these attacks.
 Sometimes the mobbing will cause the owl to leave an area, but that’s usually the extent of it.

 Stay true to yourself and your ideas.

 If the owl is your power animal, remember to stay true to your ideas, even if the crowd is skeptical or downright mean.
 Even if the mob makes fun of you, your ideas, and your differences, treating you like an outcast, don’t let them ruffle your feathers.
 As Mark Twain once said, “Everyone with an idea is a crank until the idea succeeds.”
 Stay true to yourself.